Open-MSS/MSS/docs/installation.rst

 Installation
 =================

-Current Releases of mss are based on python2.
+Current Releases of mss are based on *python 2*.

+We are yet *not ready* for python 3.

 Install distributed version by conda
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~